romeo30001/populationAnalysis/readme.md

 # Analysis and Visualization of World Population Development with Django

 ## Project Goal
 The goal of this project is to develop a web application that collects, processes, and visualizes historical and current population data of various countries and regions.
-The application aims to enable users to analyze population growth, trends, and forecasts.
+The application aims to enable users to analyze population growth, trends, and to make forecasts.

 ## Project Description
 ### 1. Data Source and Collection
-- Collect population data from public sources such as the World Bank, the United Nations (UN), or other statistical databases.
-For example: [World Bank Population Data](https://data.worldbank.org/indicator/SP.POP.TOTL).
+- Collect population data from the World Bank.
 - Store the data in a local database.

 ### 2. Data Processing